ai-amplified/blog_post/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models.md

 # Advancing Clinical Data Privacy with Cutting-Edge Deidentification Models
 <div style="text-align:justify">
-In today's digital age, the healthcare industry has witnessed a massive transformation with the integration of technology and the digitization of patient records.
+<p>In today's digital age, the healthcare industry has witnessed a massive transformation with the integration of technology and the digitization of patient records.
 While this advancement has undoubtedly enhanced patient care and streamlined medical processes, it has also brought forth a pressing concern – the protection of sensitive patient information.
 The sensitive nature of this data necessitates stringent privacy safeguards to protect patients' rights and comply with regulations like HIPAA (Health Insurance Portability and Accountability Act) in the United States and GDPR (General Data Protection Regulation) in Europe.
-This is where AIMPED deidentification models step in as an essential safeguard.
+This is where AIMPED deidentification models step in as an essential safeguard.</p>
 </div>
 ## Aimped's Cutting-Edge Deidentification Models

 <div style="text-align:justify">
   <h3>Model's Performance</h3>
-  <p>Before we delve into the capabilities of AIMPED, let's take a closer look at the labels it employs and its remarkable performance metrics on the 2014 i2b2 test set.:</p>
+  <p>Before we delve into the capabilities of AIMPED, let's take a closer look at the labels it employs and its remarkable performance metrics on the 2014 i2b2 test set.</p>
   <img src="media_files/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models/models-performance.png" alt="2014 i2b2 test set" width="400" height="400" />
   <p>We used also contextual parser for ACCOUNT, PLATE, LICENSE, URL, EMAIL, FAX, IP, VIN, SSN, DLN labels.
 As you can see, AIMPED achieves remarkable precision, recall, and F1-score across a wide range of labels, demonstrating its excellence in deidentifying clinical data.
 AIMPED's performance on the 2014 i2b2 test set has catapulted it to the forefront of deidentification models.
 With precision and recall scores exceeding 95% in several critical categories, it has not only met but exceeded the state-of-the-art standards.
 This achievement is a testament to the model's sophistication and efficacy in protecting patient privacy.</p>
 </div>